mrmorrandir/EventSourcing/src/EventSourcing/README.md

 To register the repository and its dependencies in the dependency injection container, you can use the `AddEventSourcing` extension method provided by the source generator.
 This method will register all the necessary services for event sourcing, including the repository, serialization registry, aggregator, and projector.

-The only other thing you need to do is to register the `IEventStore` implementation in the dependency injection container.
-With `EntityFrameworkCore`, you can use the `AddDbContext` method to register the `EventStoreDbContext`:

 ```csharp
 using EventSourcing.Contexts;
 using EventSourcing.Stores;